Meryem Uzerli

-Meryem Sarah Uzerli (/tr/; born 12 August 1982) is a German Turkish actress best known for her starring role as Hürrem Sultan in Muhteşem Yüzyıl (2011-2013), Kovan (2018) and RU (2024).
+Meryem Sarah Uzerli (/tr/; born 12 August 1982) is a German Turkish actress best known for her starring role as Hürrem Sultan in Muhteşem Yüzyıl (2011–2013), Kovan (2018) and RU (2024).
 She is the recipient of two Golden Butterfly Awards.

 Early life

 Uzerli was born on 12 August 1982, to Hüseyin, from Turkey and Ursula from Germany.
 Her mother was head of a university examination office.
 Her father was a lecturer in social pedagogy.
 Meryem grew up in Kassel and attended a Waldorf school.
 She has two older brothers and an older sister, Canan, who is a jazz musician.
-Her maternal great-grandmother was an Albanian.
+Her maternal great-grandmother was a Croat.
 Due to her father's nationality, she has both Turkish-German citizenship.

+Career

+2011–13: Muhteşem Yüzyıl

 She made her acting debut with minor parts in German productions.
 She later made minor appearances in the television series Notruf Hafenkante (2010) and Ein Fall für zwei (2010).
 Uzerli is also known for her roles in German films like Journey of No Return (2010) and Jetzt aber Ballett (2010).
 At the end of 2010, she was chosen by Meral Okay for her first leading role in the Turkish TV series Muhteşem Yüzyıl (2011–2013).
-In addition to her acting career, Uzerli has appeared in many advertising films and is the face of numerous brands.
-In 2012, she was chosen as the Woman of the Year by GQ Turkey.
-In 2024 she won a Harpers Bazaar Turkey's Women Empowerment Award.
-Due to her role as Hurrem Sultan, she has won 23 awards and became one of the most famous actresses in Turkey.

-Uzerli's native language is German.
-She is also fluent in Turkish and English.

-Career

-2011–13: Muhteşem Yüzyıl

 Uzerli's most known breakout role is as Hürrem Sultan in the historical television drama series Muhteşem Yüzyıl, directed by the Taylan Brothers.
 In 2010, after an eight-month search to find the best actress for this role, she was chosen by Meral Okay, the series' screenwriter, and Timur Savcı, the series' producer.
 About her selection, she said: "Until one day the phone rang, I was invited for a casting in Turkey, and then immediately I started living in Istanbul almost full time."
 She lived in a hotel for two years during the shooting of Muhteşem Yüzyıl.
 She shared the leading role with Halit Ergenç, Okan Yalabık and Nebahat Çehre.
 She won the Golden Butterfly Award for Best Actress for this part in 2012.
 In 2013, she left the series due to health concerns, reportedly a burnout.
 From episode 103 and onwards, Vahide Perçin was cast in to play an older version of Hürrem.